wieringen/tinyscrollbar/README.md

 --------------------------------------

 - Browser support differs between the jQuery plugin and the plain Javascript microlib.
 Specifically, the plain Javascript microlib does not support legacy browsers such as IE6-8.
 Use the jQuery plugin release if support for those browsers is required.
-- Tinyscrollbar can be used in Node, browser extensions, and other non-browser environments.
+- Tinyscrollbar can also be used in Node, browser extensions, and other non-browser environments.

 What you need to build your own version of tinyscrollbar
 --------------------------------------